UPDATE September 2020

-On happier news, the extension of the existing 6th-form carpark is now complete and available for general use.
-There are still some elements to be added to this (flood lighting, and an electric car charging point), but it is fully operational and these will be added in the coming months.
+The extension of the old 6th-form car park is now complete and available for general use.
+There are still some elements to be added to this (flood lighting) which will be added in the coming weeks but an electric car charging point is now fully operational.

 The first image shows the car park extension, providing 32 spaces plus disabled bay, with lighting and electric car charging point to follow